 A midwife is a person trained to assist women during pregnancy and childbirth.
 The name is derived by adding the Middle English word ‘mid’, meaning ‘with’, to ‘wife’, a woman.
 Midwives have traditionally been women, though male midwives have existed in small numbers.
 In 2004 there were nine male nurses with midwifery training and two who were midwives with nursing training in New Zealand, compared to 3,584 female registered nurses with midwifery qualifications and 196 female midwives.

 This did not immediately result in better outcomes for women.
 In 1921 New Zealand had the second highest maternal mortality rate in the Western world.
 An investigation that year found that puerperal sepsis – blood poisoning caused by bacteria entering the vagina and uterus, often via hands or medical equipment during or after childbirth – was the main cause of maternal death.
 The infection had been known and feared as ‘childbed fever’ for centuries.

 While the Department of Health still recommended that birth should be attended by midwives, doctors thought medical care was essential.
 New procedures emphasising absolute sterility led to birth becoming a medical event managed by doctors in hospitals.

-Painless childbirth through use of anaesthetic drugs administered by doctors was an attractive prospect for women, many of whom argued for universal access to pain relief.
+Painless childbirth through the use of anaesthetic drugs administered by doctors was an attractive prospect for women, many of whom argued for universal access to pain relief.
 Some doctors believed that the use of drugs would lead to increased birth rates, because women would not be put off having children.

 Along with pain relief, medical interventions like Caesarean section (delivering a child through an incision in the mother’s abdomen) were associated with the rise in hospital births.
 Caesarean sections increased from 2.2% of births in 1930 to 5.9% in 1935.